DewGew/Domoticz-Google-Assistant/README.md

   - Click 'Create credentials'
   - Click 'OAuth client ID'
   - Choose 'other'
-  - Add name e.g. 'SMARTHOMEPROVIDERGOOGLECLIENTID'
+  - Add name e.g. 'SmartHomeClientID'
-  - Copy the client ID shown and insert it in `SMARTHOMEPROVIDERGOOGLECLIENTID` in config.py
+  - Copy the client ID shown and insert it in `ClientID` in config
-  - Copy the client secret shown and insert it in `SMARTHOMEPROVIDEGOOGLECLIENTSECRET`in config.py
+  - Copy the client secret shown and insert it in `ClientSectret`in config

 - Add Request Sync